bhurwitz33/be487-fall-2023/exercises/11_taxonomy/11_taxonomy.md

 # Taxonomic Assignment

 ### Questions:
-- How can I know to which taxa my sequences belong?
+- How can I know to which taxa my sequences belong to?

 ### Objectives:
 - Understand how taxonomic assignment works.